 In this document, italic is used for emphasis, for documents' titles, for definitions of (or first references to) unfamiliar terms, and for mathematical variables.

-Examples:
+Examples: • Please consult the Genesys Migration Guide for more information.

-- Please consult the Genesys 7 Migration Guide for more information. - A customary and usual practice is one that is widely accepted and used within a particular industry or profession. - Do not use this value for this option.
+• A customary and usual practice is one that is widely accepted and used within a particular industry or profession.